 California-based Area 1 Security identified the hacking of Burisma and linked it to Russia's Main Directorate of Military Intelligence, or GRU.
-The same hacking group, known as "Fancy Bear" by cybersecurity researchers, breached the Democratic National Committee in 2016 in what US investigators described as part of an operation to disrupt that year's election.
+The same hacking group, known as "Fancy Bear" or "APT28" by cybersecurity researchers, breached the Democratic National Committee in 2016 in what US investigators described as part of an operation to disrupt that year's election.

 "You can see this attack really is starting to parallel with what we saw in 2016," Oren Falkowitz, Area 1's chief executive, said in an interview.

 The Russian Defense Ministry did not immediately respond to a request for comment.
 Officials at the US National Security Agency and the Department of Homeland Security declined to comment.

 Burisma did not immediately respond to a request for comment.

 A source close to Burisma told Reuters the company's website had been subject to multiple break-in attempts over the past six months but did not provide further details.

 What data the hackers were looking to steal is not clear, Area 1 said.
 Breaching Burisma could yield communications from, to, or about Hunter Biden, who served as a director between 2014 and 2019.
 A leak of stolen data could potentially affect the impeachment process and the 2020 U.S. presidential election.

 Area 1 said it became aware of the Russian targeting of Burisma after its email security scanning product found suspicious evidence online, including "decoy domains": websites designed to imitate legitimate email services used by Burisma's subsidiaries.

 Publicly available domain registration records examined by Reuters show that the hackers created the decoy domains between Nov.
 11, the day before US Democrats began their first public impeachment hearings, and Dec.
 3, the day before the House Judiciary Committee took up the matter.